LSZ2001/complexity_neglect_pred/README.md

 - Other **.py** and **.sh** files are definitions and cluster .sh files for fitting the Null, Coarse, and Fine models.

 ### *data* subfolder
-- It contains raw human data for each experiment, in both .csv and .pickle formats.
+- It contains raw human data for each experiment in .csv format.
 - The file *df_allsimtrials.pickle* is too large for the Github repository.
 See OSF project for the file.

 ### *fig* subfolder